Two-dimensional orbital-obstructed insulators with higher-order band topology: Material examples

 Now we compute the pinned solutions

 and obtain the same solution in both cases, which we denote as $ \boldsymbol{X}^{O}_{MgCl_{2}}$, such that

 If this solution is inspected, we find that there are EBRs pinned to $1a$ and to $2d$ WPs.
 Nevertheless, all the EBRs from $1a$ have atomic support in real space, while the single EBR induced from $2d$ has partial support in real space.
-Thus, by this method the OOAI phase in this material can be precisely identified as consisting of a mismatch of one EBR pinned at $2d$.
+Thus, the OOAI phase in this material can be precisely identified as a mismatch of one EBR pinned at $2d$.

 To characterize the anomaly, the number of electrons in the obstructed EBR must be quantified.
 For MgCl$_2$ there exist one electron in the $2d$ EBR for each Cl atom, which means that there is effectively only one mismatched state per Cl atom.
 Thus, the filling anomaly will consist of two obstructed states.
-This is in exact agreement with the energy spectra of the finite geometry as presented in Fig. \ref{fig4}g.
+This is in exact agreement with the energy spectrum of the finite geometry as presented in Fig. \ref{fig4}g.